 A tremor is an involuntary muscle contraction.
 The contraction is rhythmic, so a person might feel the muscle shaking or moving at predictable intervals.

 A person with a leg tremor may notice their leg shaking while a muscle or group of muscles pulses or spasms out of control.
-The tremor may last for a few minutes, or it may be an ongoing problem.
+The tremor may

 Numerous medical conditions can cause a tremor.
 They are often those that damage the neurological system, including: